near/docs/docs/index.md

 import {FeatureList, Column, Feature} from "@site/components/featurelist" import ContactUs from '@site/components/ContactUs.mdx';

 Welcome, this is the starting point for all NEAR documentation.
-Learn, build, and publish your application.
-Embrace the power of web 3.
+Learn to build and publish blockchain applications.
+Embrace the power of Web3.

 <div class="container">
   <div class="row">